vGiacomov/Link-Picker/README.md

 Your Smart Link Management Companion

 ✨ Effortlessly organize, access, and share your digital resources with this sleek dark-mode application.
-Designed for productivity with:
+Designed for productivity:

 ## Features
 - 📂 Tab-based organization of link collections